WordPress · WooCommerce · Yoast · Rank Math

 No. FastIndexing works from outside WordPress through your sitemap, CSV uploads, or pasted URLs.
 No plugin updates to maintain, no PHP version risk, no theme conflicts.

-Common causes: thin content, plugin noindex override, “Discourage search engines” flag still on, or low crawl priority on a new site.
-Our pre-flight names the exact blocker per URL — no guessing.
+Common causes include thin content, a plugin noindex override, the “Discourage search engines” flag, or low crawl demand on a new site.
+Pre-flight reports the technical signals it can detect so you can review the cause.

 No. We submit URLs externally — we don’t modify your meta tags, sitemaps or settings.
 Yoast/Rank Math continue working as configured.